-A common motif in The Great Gatsby is Gatsby smiling, which is immediately followed by Nick swooning so hard he just about dies.
-I decided to make a note of this whenever it happened during my latest read-through, so here is every instance of Gatsby smiling and Nick ascending to another realm as a result, ranked from most to least platonic.
+A common motif in The Great Gatsby is Gatsby smiling, immediately followed by Nick swooning so hard he just about dies.
+I decided to make a note of this whenever it happened during my latest read-through, so here is every instance of Gatsby smiling normally and Nick’s soul leaving his body as a result, ranked from most to least platonic.

 #7: Some Random Guy Smiles At Nick, Nick Barely Cares